jjvanzon/JJs-Reference-Architecture/aspects.md

 Various solutions are available for scheduling a process (periodically) in time.

-- Windows Task Scheduler
+- `Windows Task Scheduler`
 - Immediately running a process in the background in a web application.
-- Using a job scheduling API.
+- Using a job scheduling `API`.
 For instance 'Quartz' scheduling.

 `< TODO: Go into the various options and explain a little further.]`